Welcome to the October 2019 edition of our Small Business Tips.

 How To Use This Update

-Our Small Business Tips Updates are designed to provide food for thought.
+Our Small Business Advice Updates are designed to provide food for thought.

 Find a quiet corner, grab a coffee, and use them to generate some quality contemplation about your business.
 The aim is to provide enough varied content to give you the opportunity to think differently about your business, to think about the future and to generate some of your best ideas.